 #1 Sophie Calle followed strangers in the street

 After returning to Paris following a seven-year-long trip, Sophie Calle could no longer find her bearings in the city where she grew up.
-She therefore decided to follow strangers in the streets and photograph them to create new memories.
-Among others, she tracked one man for several months, following him all the way to Venice, which gave rise to her work “Suite Vénitienne” (Venetian Pursuit).
+Therefore she decided to follow strangers in the streets and photograph them to create new memories.
+Among others, she tracked one man for several months, following him all the way to Venice.
+That gave rise to her work “Suite Vénitienne” (Venetian Pursuit).

 #2 She hired someone to follow her